skummer/demoBDD/README.md

         Keywords:
 	1. I have launched the browser
 	2. I have opened the registration page
 	3. I have entered the registration information
 	4. Page has valid registration
 	5. I press the submit button
-			6. I should see the thankyou message
+	6. I should see the thank you message